Key Features

 • COUNCIL TAX BAND H

-Guide Price £1,800,000 To £1,900,000 A stunning six bedroom 16th century Grade II attached family home situated on the outskirts of Sandhurst village down a private lane.
+Guide Price £1,700,000 To £1,800,000 A stunning six bedroom 16th century Grade II family home with over 5000sqft. situated on the outskirts of Sandhurst village down a private lane.

-Guide Price £1,800,000 To £1,900,000
+Guide Price £1,700,000 To £1,800,000

 Tucked away behind elegant metal gates, this breathtaking Grade II listed home is steeped in history, forming part of a grand Tudor manor believed to date back to the 16th century.
 A sweeping driveway leads you towards this enchanting property with ample parking for multiple vehicle.

-Step inside through the most frequently used entrance, a charming boot room with ample coat storage—ideal family and guest.
+Step inside through the most frequently used entrance, a charming boot room with ample coat storage - ideal family and guest.
 From here, you’re welcomed into the heart of the home: a formal entrance hall, currently used as a dining and sitting area.
 Original wooden floorboards, an axe-carved front door, an inglenook fireplace with a log burner, and exposed timber beams create an inviting space to gather, whether for lively dinners or evenings by the fire.

-The front living room is a true showstopper, boasting exquisite, believed to be, Jacobean-style carvings, a grand inglenook fireplace, and dual-aspect windows—including a beautiful bay window with original tempered glass.
+The front living room is a true showstopper, boasting exquisite, believed to be, Jacobean-style carvings, a grand inglenook fireplace, and dual-aspect windows - including a beautiful bay window with original tempered glass.
 Victorian-style radiators complement the exposed beams, wrapping the room in warmth and history.

-The kitchen is the soul of this home—light-filled and beautifully appointed with bespoke cabinetry and a striking green electric Aga.
+The kitchen is the soul of this home - light-filled and beautifully appointed with bespoke cabinetry and a striking green electric Aga.
 Triple-aspect windows flood the space with natural light, while a built-in bench seating area surrounds the dining table, perfect for long, leisurely breakfasts or entertaining friends over dinner.
-A walk-in pantry offers practical storage, and the adjacent utility room—with a butler-style sink, space for white goods, and an American fridge freezer—adds everyday convenience.
+A walk-in pantry offers practical storage, and the adjacent utility room - with a butler-style sink, space for white goods, and an American fridge freezer - adds everyday convenience.

 Upstairs, the main bedroom is an elegant retreat, complete with an open fireplace, exposed beams, and views over the gardens.
 The en-suite features a restored cast-iron bath, a separate shower, and a marble vanity basin.
 A walk-in wardrobe space adds to the suite’s space.

-Bedroom two offers its own private en-suite and access to a seventh bedroom—perfect for a dressing room, nursery, guest bedroom.
+Bedroom two offers its own private en-suite and access to a seventh bedroom - perfect for a dressing room, nursery, guest bedroom.
 The third bedroom, currently a refined drawing room with Jacobean carvings, a fireplace with a log burner, panelled walls, and stunning dual-aspect views.
 The other bedrooms are equally inviting, with characterful beams, far-reaching views, and beautifully designed bathrooms, including a main bathroom with a walk-in shower and freestanding bath.
 The second floor houses two more spacious double bedrooms and a shared bathroom, ensuring plenty of room for family and guests.

 If You Lived Here: